Knudsen Type Group for Time in $\mathbb{R}$ and Related Boltzmann Type Equations: Basic Properties of the Knudsen Type Semigroup

-is a straight forward application of the ideas of the first part of the proof of \cite{CPW98}, Theorem 2.1, and our hypothesis (\ref{2.1}).
-Note that, because of the presence of reflective boundary conditions, for the semigroup $S(t)$, $t\ge 0$, there are no transition densities as for $S_0(t)$, $t\ge 0$.
-In particular, in order to follow the steps of the proof of Theorem 2.1 in \cite{CPW98} we just focus on the diffusive part in the boundary conditions.
-Assumption B in \cite{CPW98}, proof of Theorem 2.1, follows from our hypothesis (ii). \er \br{4} There are just a few minor change necessary in the proof of \cite{CPW98}, Theorem 2.1, to show the following. {\it There is a non-negative element $\overline{g}\in L^1(\Omega\times V)$ with $\|\overline{g}\|_{L^1(\Omega\times V)}=1$ which is stationary under the Knudsen type semigroup $S(t)$, $t\ge 0$, i. e.
+Assumption B in \cite{CPW98}, proof of Theorem 2.1, follows from our hypothesis (ii). \er \br{4} There are just a few minor change necessary in the proof of \cite{CPW98}, Theorem 2.1, to show the following. {\it There is a non-negative element $\overline{g}\in L^1(\Omega\times V)$ with $\|\overline{g}\|_{L^1(\Omega\times V)}=1$ which is stationary under the Knudsen type semigroup $S(t)$, $t\ge 0$, i.e.

 Furthermore, for any $\eta>0$ there exists $T(\eta)>0$ such that, for any $t\ge T(\eta)$ and for any probability density $f$, we have}

 The first change is the subsequent one.
 Using our notation, the two sentences after (A.8) in \cite{CPW98} have to be updated as follows. {\it The velocities $u=(y-y_1)/t^\ast$ and $-u$ allow us to go both directions from the boundary points $y_1$ and respectively $y$ with probability densities uniformly bounded from below.
 For this, we focus on the diffusive part of the boundary conditions.
 Indeed, according to (A.5) and (A.6), we have for $u$ and $y_1$}